-What is the best choice of carbohydrates during intermittent fasting?
+What is the best carbohydrate choice during intermittent fasting?

-Carbohydrates are the collective name for sugars, starches and fibres, which are broken down in the body into glucose.
-Their main function is to provide energy for the body.
-When 1 gram of carbohydrate is burned, 4 kcal of energy is supplied.
+Carbohydrates are the collective name for sugars, starches and fibres, which are broken down into glucose in the body.
+Its main function is mainly energy source for the body.
+The combustion of 1 gram of carbohydrate produces 4 kcal of energy.
 The body can store carbohydrates in the form of glycogen.
-The main stores are the liver and muscles.
-When these stores are fully filled, the excess glucose is converted into fat.
-We can divide carbohydrates into 3 groups
+The main storage sites are the liver and those muscles.
+When these stores are completely filled, the excess glucose will be converted into fat.
+We can divide the carbohydrates into 3 groups

 - Monosaccharides are the simplest molecules.
-Examples include glucose (or blood sugar), fructose (or fruit sugar), galactose (derivative of lactose).
+Examples are glucose (or blood sugar), fructose (or fruit sugar), galactose (derivative of lactose).

 - Disaccharides are the combination of 2 molecules of monosaccharides.
-Examples include sucrose (fructose + glucose), lactose (= glucose + galactose) or maltose (= 2 x glucose)
+An example of this is sucrose (fructose + glucose), lactose (= glucose + galactose) or maltose (= 2 x glucose)

 - Polysaccharides are very large molecules (combinations of thousands of monosaccharides).
-Examples include starch (derived from plants), glycogen (found in the muscles and liver) and cellulose (plant-based)
+Examples of this are starch (derived from plants), glycogen (found in the muscles and liver) and cellulose (vegetable)

-General, we can say that the simple or fast sugars are found in fruit, honey, sweets, white bread, white rice, soft drinks, while complex carbohydrates are mainly found in beans, potatoes, brown rice, …
+In general, we can say that the simple or fast sugars are found in fruit, honey, sweets, white bread, white rice, soft drinks, while the complex carbohydrates can mainly be found in beans, potatoes, brown rice, …

-The glycemic index shows how a particular carbohydrate affects the blood sugar level.
-Carbohydrates with a GI < 55 are absorbed and digested more slowly, causing the blood sugar level to rise more slowly.
-In this way, these multiple carbohydrates give long-lasting energy.
+The glycemic index indicates how a particular carbohydrate affects blood sugar levels.
+Carbohydrates with a GI < 55 are absorbed and digested more slowly, causing a slower rise in blood sugar levels.
+In this way, these complex carbohydrates provide long-lasting energy.
 Carbohydrates with a GI >70 are absorbed very quickly in the body.
-The blood sugar level rises quickly.
-The pancreas will react to this by producing insulin.
-Eating fast sugars repeatedly induces the frequent release of insulin.
-As a result, the body can become insulin-resistant.
-This can eventually result in type II diabetes
+Blood sugar rises quickly.
+The pancreas will respond to this by producing insulin.
+Repeated eating of fast sugars induces the frequent release of insulin.
+This can cause the body to become insulin resistant.
+This can eventually result in diabetes type II

 Tip: Choose especially carbohydrates with a low glycemic index (<55) if you want to lose weight.
 This group is also recommended for people with diabetes.